amkherad/ShellScript/README.md

 ```

 ### Variable Definition
-Variable definitions are similar to C# except there is no var keyword for auto typing.
+Variable definitions are similar to C#, except there is no var keyword for auto typing.
 There are four places for variable definitions:
 * Defining a variable inside a block of code: